FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

 ### campuhan ridge walk

-One of the first things we did was go for a walk up the Campuhan Ridge Walk which was conveniently close to our hostel.
-We were sweating copiously during the trail as walking uphill & 32C weather with 80%+ humidity makes for a difficult time.
-It was a surprisingly short walk, but pleasant nonetheless.
+One of the first things we did was go for a walk up the Campuhan Ridge Walk.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54215043959_78f3e85176_k.jpg" width="750px" alt="Campuhan Ridge Walk">
-  <figcaption style="display: block; text-align: center;">Jade taking some steps along the Campuhan Ridge Walk.</figcaption>
+  <figcaption style="display: block; text-align: center;">It's a simple trail, but anything is difficult in humid 30C+ weather.</figcaption>
 </figure>

 The path soon turned into a road where we could see some ricefields with some local farmers hard at work.